Locally unipotent invariant measures and limit distribution of a sequence of polynomial trajectories on homogeneous spaces: Proof of main Theorem

-By Step 1, $\nu^J$ is a probability measure on $G/\Gamma$ invariant under a nontrivial unipotent flow.
-Let $W$ be the closed connected subgroup generated by those unipotent flows preserving $\nu^J$, then $W$ is nontrivial.
+By Lemma \ref{lemma nondivergence of modified measure} and Lemma \ref{measure is unipotent invariance after twisted }, after passing to a subsequence, $\nu^J_n$ converges to $\nu^J$, which is a probability measure on $G/\Gamma$ invariant under a nontrivial unipotent subgroup.
+Let $W$ be the closed connected subgroup generated by those unipotent subgroups preserving $\nu^J$, then $W$ is nontrivial.
 By Theorem \ref{Ratner's Theorem}, there exists $H\in \mathcal{H}$ such that

-Let $C$ be a compact subset of $N(H,W)\setminus S(H,W)$ such that there exists $\epsilon\prm>0$ with $\nu^{J}(\pi(C))>\epsilon\prm$.
+Let $C$ be a compact subset of $N(H,W)\setminus S(H,W)$ such that there exists $\epsilon>0$ with $\nu^{J}(\pi(C))>\epsilon$.
 Let $K$ be a compact neighborhood of $\pi(C)$ in $X$, then by Corollary \ref{modification of linearization}, let $H_0=H$, we can find $H_1,\cdots,H_r \in \mathcal{H}$ with $H_i\subset H$, $\dim H_i <\dim H$ and compact sets $D_i\subset A_{H_i}$ for $i=0,\cdots, r$ such that the following holds: For any neighborhood $\Phi_i$ of $D_i$ in $V_{H_i}$ for $i=0,\cdots,r$, we can find a small compact neighborhood $\mathcal{U}$ of $e$ in $G$ (depends only on $C$ and $K$), a neighborhood $\tilde{\Omega}$ of $\pi(C)$ and a compact neighborhood $C\subset \tilde{K}\subset K$ such that for any box $\bx\subset [0,1]^k$, any continuous map $Z\prm:\bx \rightarrow \mathcal{U}$, any $\theta \in \classP$ and any $g\in G$, either

 $(1\prm)$ $\exists \gamma \in \Gamma$, such that $Z\prm(\bx)\theta(\bx)g\gamma$ is contained in one of the components of $\eta^{-1}_{H_0}(\mathcal{U}\cdot\Phi_0)\cup \cdots \cup \eta^{-1}_{H_r}(\mathcal{U}\cdot\Phi_r)$, or